Vladimir3V/dapp-work/README.md

 The script will add account#1 as moderator and create 11 orders from accounts #2, #3 & #4.
 Just to remind: account#0 is the contract owner!

-Open the new command prompt move to 'dapp-work/app' directory and run the script:
+Open the new command prompt, move to 'dapp-work/app' directory and run the script:
 ```
 > cd dapp-work/app
 > npm run populate